-Whatever your reasons, uninstalling Firefox is not something very difficult compared to other app uninstallations on Ubuntu.
-Compared to uninstalling Firefox from a Mac or Windows though it is a bit more complicated.
-If you simply uninstall Firefox or install it again, you will find the new installation still has the same settings and preferences that made things worse in the first place.
-This is because uninstalling Firefox the traditional way does not remove the settings and preferences that are saved elsewhere in other folders.
-Before we take a look at how you can get rid of Firefox completely along with all its stored data, you’ll need something.
+Whatever your reasons, uninstalling Firefox is not something difficult compared to other app uninstallations on Ubuntu.
+Uninstalling Firefox from a Mac or Windows is more complicated than installing it.
+If you uninstall Firefox or install it again, you will find the new installation still has the same settings and preferences that made things worse in the first place.
+This is because uninstalling Firefox the traditional way does not remove the settings and preferences.
+Do the following to uninstall and re-install Firefox on Ubuntu.

 Install GKSu